vardanbarsegyan/vardanbarsegyan.github.io/_pages/pvi_index.md

   - /ippi_index/
 ---

 The **Political Voice Inequality Index (PVI Index)** measures how unequally political participation is distributed across social groups.
+The preprint below explains the theoretical foundation, methodology, and interpretation of the index.

 ## Research and materials